-Colville Tribes sue federal government over 2015 wildfire damage
+Colvilles sue federal government over 2015 wildfire damage

 “Tribal members hunt, fish, and gather food and medicine throughout the Colville Reservation,” Joseph said in a statement.
 “In many areas the fires burned so hot that they sterilized the soil and created a moonscape.
 It will take decades for our resources to completely recover in those areas.”

-The lawsuit, filed in the U.S. Court of Federal Claims, comes as wildfires this year continue to devastate the Colville Reservation.
+The lawsuit, filed in the U.S. Court of Federal Claims, comes as wildfires this year continue to devastate the Colville Reservation in eastern Washington.

 According to the court filing, the loss of 800 million board feet of timber in the 2015 fires represented “the largest loss of board feet of timber of any fire event on any Indian reservation in recorded history.”